TryGhost/gatsby-starter-ghost/README.md

 Next, update the `contentApiKey` value to a key associated with the Ghost site.
 A key can be provided by creating an integration within Ghost Admin.
 Navigate to Integrations and click "Add new integration".
 Name the integration appropriately and click create.

+Finally, configure your desired URL in `siteConfig.js`, so links (e. g. canonical links) are generated correctly.
+You can also update other default values, such as `postsPerPage` in this file.

 To use this starter without issues, your Ghost installation needs to be at least on version `2.10.0`.

 The default Ghost version that is used for this starter is `3.x`.
 If your Ghost installation is on a lower version, you will need to pass in a `version` property in your `.ghost.json` settings: